Herrenberg: Location

 Herrenberg is situated on the western edge of the Schönbuch forest and is a central town within the Gäu region.
 The Stiftskirche, which houses the Glockenmuseum (bell museum), is a tourist attraction in the main square.

 The following towns and municipalities border Herrenberg.
 They are listed in clockwise direction beginning in the north:

 Deckenpfronn, Gärtringen, Nufringen, Hildrizhausen and Altdorf (all Böblingen district), Ammerbuch (Tübingen district), Gäufelden and Jettingen (both Böblingen district) as well as Wildberg (Calw district).

 History

-The once small community Herrenberg was formed out of the hamlets "Mühlhausen" and "Raistingen", who were combinated in the 13th century, when Herrenberg was founded.
+The once small community Herrenberg was formed out of the hamlets "Mühlhausen" and "Raistingen", which were combinated in the 13th century, when Herrenberg was founded.
 In 1278, Herrenberg was first documented, although Pfalzgraf Rudolf von Tübingen already wrote in 1228 "castrum nostrum herrenberc" into a certificate.
 From 1276, the church building was started, which at the time, had two towers.

+In the year 1276, Herrenberg was described as a fortified town with a market.
+Two years later, the town used its first official seal.
+Herrenberg then became the main town for the counts Palatine of Tübingen, known as "die Scherer".
+In 1382, the town was sold to Count Eberhard II (the Greiner) of Württemberg by the last Count Konrad II (the Scherer).
+Following this, Herrenberg became the main center for the nearby villages and was recognized as an official Württemberg town.

+On the 5th of January in the year 1293, the church of Herrenberg was consecrated by Brother Boniface, the Bishop of Constance.

+On February 6, 1347, Herrenberg underwent a division of the lordship, resulting in the establishment of Oberherrenberg and Unterherrenberg by the brothers Count Palatine Rudolf III and Conrad I. This division led to the creation of separate courts and town seals for each part.

+In 1382, the lordship and the town of Herrenberg, along with all its associated assets and rights in Schönbuch, were transferred to the Counts of Württemberg.

+After Herrenberg suffered a devastating fire in 1466 and was affected by the Peasants' War in 1525, the Thirty Years' War marked the conclusion of the town's medieval era.
+The extensive town fire of 1635 resulted in the destruction of almost all buildings.
+Furthermore, the population decreased to approximately 40% of its pre-war level due to plague and epidemics.

 The supposed founder of the Rosicrucian movement in Europe, Johann Valentin Andreae, who also wrote The Chemical Wedding of Christian Rosenkreutz, was born in Herrenberg on 17 August 1586.